MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-Team.md

 ```

 ### -AllowCreatePrivateChannels
-Determines if private channel creation is allowed for the team.
+Determines whether private channel creation is allowed for the team.

 ```yaml
 Type: Boolean